 Mental health conditions can affect anyone but sometimes, culture and language create difficulties in getting appropriate mental health care, support and services.
 Some cultural communities may have particular attitudes towards mental health that also make it difficult for people in that community to access support.
-On the other hand, protective factors such as spirituality, community and family support can be factors that influence resiliency in culturally and linguistically diverse (CALD is a term that refers to people from culturally and linguistically diverse backgrounds.) communities, and these can be drawn upon to support the wellbeing of people who have experienced mental illness.
+On the other hand, protective factors such as spirituality, community and family support can be factors that influence resiliency in culturally and linguistically diverse (CALD) communities, and these can be drawn upon to support the wellbeing of people who have experienced mental illness.

-In NSW, there are several policies and programs in place that attempt to overcome these kinds of barriers in In the context of the NDIS, mainstream services and programs are non-NDIS, government funded and/or delivered services that can be used by everyone.
-They include health and mental health services, public transport, education, housing, justice, child protection and employment services. services.
-There are also some specialist services available to assist people from CALD is a term that refers to people from culturally and linguistically diverse backgrounds. backgrounds to access the mental health care and support they need.
+In NSW, there are several policies and programs in place that attempt to overcome these kinds of barriers in mainstream services.
+There are also some specialist services available to assist people from CALD backgrounds to access the mental health care and support they need.

 The purpose of this section is to give you information about those policies, programs and services in NSW.